 Elizabeth will be speaking on the panel ' Let's talk about mental health' on Thursday 13 February

-Great Lakes Agency for Peace and Development (GLAPDI)
+Great Lakes Agency for Peace and Development International (GLAPDI)

 Emmanuel has settled around 158 people in regional Australia since mid-2016.
 Emmanuel’s work has enlightened and changed perceptions towards refugees within the Australian population and brought the new debate into State and Federal politics.